dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Return Value**

-The method returns an int value that means the `frameID` of the `DCEFrame`.
+The method returns an int value that stores the `frameID` of the image.

 ## getQuality

-Get the frame quality of the `DCEFrame` image.
-User have to enable the frame filter feature to get the quality (high/low) of the `DCEFrame`.
+Get the frame quality of the image.
+User have to enable the frame filter feature to get the quality (high/low) of the image.
 Otherwise, the frame quality will be unknown.

 ```java
 EnumFrameQuality setQuality()